Volunteer opportunities abound. You may ...

 - Additional trainings will occur on November 13, 2014, and January 13 or April 13, 2015.
 (See the district calendar for times)

 - If you are unable to attend any of the above trainings, you may participate in an online PowerPoint training.
 To be approved, be certain you complete the quick review under #8 at the end of the training.
 Online Training.
 Volunteer Training Review.

 Return the forms to:

 Questions?
 Call 206-780-1398

-**Volunteers are approved for two years from the time of the Washington State Patrol clearance.
+**Volunteers are authorized for two years from the time of approval.
 After two years, the process must be repeated.

 Thousands of volunteer tasks, thousands of volunteer hours - read some Volunteer Program Reports: